TanmoySG/logsmith-monitor/README.md

 ### Why Logsmith-Monitor ?

-Logsmith-Monitor Detaches your App and Logs to make a centralized hassle free logging experience.
+Logsmith-Monitor Detaches your App and Logs to give a centralized hassle free logging experience.
 Different running components of your app that publish logs can dump them into a single central log server - logsmith-monitor.
 It makes monitoring across components easier.

 ![Diagram](./documentation/architecture/diagrams/logsmith-monitor.jpg)